asep-fajar-firmansyah/python-ES-measurement/README.md

 2. FACES consists of 50 entities of DBpedia.

 ## Sample of results from entity summarizer (GATES)
 We provide sample of results from GATES as a entity summarizer.
-The samples are located in results folder.
+The results are located in results folder.
+We also provide "rank.nt" and "rank_topk.nt", which can be used for not tunnable algo and tunnable algo, respectively.

 ## Acknowledge
 Thanks to https://github.com/nju-websoft/ESBM/tree/master/v1.2 and https://github.com/nju-websoft/DeepLENS for readable code.